 But, when I finished and/or put aside all the first drafts of SC, I started rewriting Book 1, and as I said before, he didn’t really have a part in Book 1.
 I also cut the scene he’d accidentally initially shown up in.
 And then I reached a point in the rewrite where I realized one thing or another, like I changed too much or something, where I would scrap it all and start again.
 And again.
 And again.
 Anyway, I spent a few years of writing multiple versions of the big bad book where I never reached Character X’s introduction before scrapping it.

 So when I reached chapter eleven, in which we meet character X for the first time, I was excited.
-I hadn’t written X’s intro since that first draft years and years ago, and I knew this character and was excited to introduce him to my characters and readers.
+I hadn’t written X’s intro since that first of first drafts, years and years ago, and I knew him well and was excited to introduce him to my characters and readers.
 Except…I got stuck.

 I wrote chapter eleven, scrapped it, rewrote it, and scrapped it again.
 I couldn’t figure out why this character who I knew so well was now becoming impossible to write.
 I tried having him interact with my MC more, talk more, do more, be more.
 Finally I let it rest, still unsatisfied, and I went to read all those little bits and bobs I’d written about him over the years, trying to figure out what it was about him that evaded me now.
 And I think I figured it out.